-Add to this the fact that the builders of the pyramids were burning wood to make gypsum to use as mortar for construction and to make and harden copper tools.
+Some of the acacia may have been prepared as charcoal before being transported to Giza, as charcoal is much lighter than wood and therefore easier to transport.
+Even if this was the case, the builders of the pyramids were also burning wood to make gypsum to use as mortar for construction and to make and harden copper tools.
 We extracted small samples of gypsum out of the Giza Pyramids themselves in order to do radiocarbon dating in 1984 and 1995.

 The ancient builders were probably also consuming vast amounts of acacia, which produces a hot fire, for the preparation of copper tools.
-Indeed, they may have amassed the largest concentration of copper anywhere in the world during the third millennium BC for all the tools need to build the giant pyramids.
+Indeed, they may have amassed the largest concentration of copper tools anywhere in the world during the third millennium BC because of all the tools need to build the giant pyramids.

 The bakeries we found at Giza raised some specific questions:

 - Why were the bedja stack-heated prior to baking?